rmvgaines/keyforge-octgn/README.md

 7. Select "Local (Developers)" from the dropdown feed list.
 8. Click the "Install" button next to the Game Plugin.

+# Incomplete Features
+* Decks with AoA Mavericks may not load.

 # Copyright
 Please consult the attached NOTICE.md file for details.